-Medium (1) Verifying a new foster home; Medium-Low (2) Temporary verification of a foster home and when the verification is not longer temporary; Medium-Low (3) Putting a foster home on inactive status or taking a foster home off of inactive status; Medium-Low (4) Changing conditions of the verification for an existing home; or Medium-Low (5) Closing a foster home, including: Medium-Low (A) The reason the foster home closed; and Medium-Low (B) The name and contact information of a person at your agency who may be contacted by another child-placing agency to obtain records relating to the closed foster home.

-§749.2491.
-May I verify a foster home to provide different services?

-Subchapter M, Foster Homes: Screenings and Verifications Division 3, Verification of Foster Homes September 2010

-(a) You may verify a foster home to provide different services as long as a child placement staff completes an assessment of the home that includes a review of the following:

-(1) The number, ages, and needs of children to be placed in the home;

-(2) The foster home's capacity to provide each different service and supervise all children appropriately;

-(3) The needs of any children currently in the home; and

-(4) The foster parents' experience and ability to provide each service.

-(b) The child placement staff must sign, date, and document this assessment in the foster home record.
+0, Medium (1) Verifying a new foster home; Medium-Low (2) Temporary verification of a foster home and when the verification is not longer temporary; Medium-Low (3) Putting a foster home on inactive status or taking a foster home off of inactive status; Medium-Low (4) Changing conditions of the verification for an existing home; Medium-Low (5) Extending a time-limited verification; Medium-Low (6) Changing a time-limited verification to a non-expiring verification; or Medium-Low (7) Closing a foster home, including: Medium-Low (A) The reason the foster home closed; and Medium-Low (B) The name and contact information of a person at your agency who may be contacted by another child-placing agency to obtain records relating to the closed foster home. §749.2491.
+Ma ay I verify a foster home to provide different services?
+Subchapter M, Foster Homes: Screenings and Verifications Division 3, Verification of Foster Homes September 2010 Medium (a) You may verify a foster home to provide different services as long as a child placement staff completes an assessment of the home that includes a review of the following: Medium (1) The number, ages, and needs of children to be placed in the home; Medium-High (2) The foster home's capacity to provide each different service and supervise all children appropriately; Medium (3) The needs of any children currently in the home; and Medium-High (4) The foster parents' experience and ability to provide each service.
+Medium-Low (b) The child placement staff must sign, date, and document this assessment in the foster home record.
 The different services permitted must be listed on the verification certificate.

-(c) Child placement management staff must review and approve the documentation prior to the placement of a child.
+Medium-Low (c) Child placement management staff must review and approve the documentation prior to the placement of a child.
 You must document the review and approval in the record.

-- (d) For each placement of a child into a home verified to provide multiple types of services, a child placement staff must ensure there will be no conflict of care.
-Examples of conflicts in care are placements that: - (1) Place one child at serious risk for harm by another child; - (2) Significantly compromise the care and supervision of any child in care; - (3) Require a level of expertise by the foster parents and/or caregivers that they do not possess; or - (4) Create an environment that is appropriately restrictive for one child but inappropriate for another.
+Medium (d) For each placement of a child into a home verified to provide multiple types of services, a child placement staff must ensure there will be no conflict of care.
+Examples of conflicts in care are placements that:

+- (1) Place one child at serious risk for harm by another child; - (2) Significantly compromise the care and supervision of any child in care; - (3) Require a level of expertise by the foster parents and/or caregivers that they do not possess; or - (4) Create an environment that is appropriately restrictive for one child but inappropriate for another.